-Record keeping
+Record-keeping

-23 Are owners or processors of PII required to maintain any internal records or establish internal processes or documentation?
+25 Are owners or processors of PI required to maintain any internal records relating to the PI they hold?

-The PDPL does not contain a provision regarding a general obligation to maintain internal records or establish internal processes or documentation.
-Having said that, data controllers and processors who process personal data by automated means are obliged to register with the Data Controllers' Registry (VERBİS) and establish a personal data processing inventory that must include the purpose and the legal reason for the processing, the data category, to whom the data will be transferred, the period of preservation, data to be transferred abroad, and the precautions taken for data security.
+The PDPL does not contain a provision regarding a general obligation to maintain internal records.
+However, data controllers and processors who process personal data by automated means are obliged to register with the Data Controllers' Registry and establish a personal data processing inventory, which must include the purpose and the legal reason for the processing, the data category, to whom the data will be transferred, the period of preservation, data to be transferred abroad, and the precautions taken for data security.

-Those data controllers who are obliged to register with VERBİS are also obliged to prepare data preservation and destruction policies, which outline, among other things, the periods during which personal data will be preserved.
+Those data controllers who are obliged to register with the Data Controllers' Registry are also obliged to prepare data preservation and destruction policies, which set forth, among other things, the periods during which personal data will be preserved.

-Also, regarding the PDPL, the Law on Electronic Communications and related regulations obliges licenced operators within the electronic communications sector to maintain certain records relating to electronic communications.
-Licenced operators are also under an obligation to keep records of access to personal data for two years.
+In addition to the PDPL, the Law on Electronic Communications and related regulations oblige licensed operators within the electronic communications sector to maintain certain records relating to electronic communications.
+Licensed operators are also under an obligation to keep access records of personal data for two years.